swissspidy/preferred-languages/README.md

 Please help test!
 Install the plugin and [open issues](https://github.com/swissspidy/preferred-languages/issues) for any bugs you might find.

-To minify the JavaScript when submitting a PR, run `npm run build:js`.
-To update the POT file, you can use [`makepot.php`](https://github.com/ocean90/wp-i18n-tools).
-Note that the POT file will be removed when this plugin would be made available over the WordPress Plugin Directory.
+To minify assets like JavaScript files and CSS when submitting a PR, run `npm run build`.

 Also, please read all the blog posts tagged [#preferred-languages](https://make.wordpress.org/core/tag/preferred-languages/) on make/core and join the discussion in [#core-i18n](https://wordpress.slack.com/messages/#core-i18n) on the WordPress [Slack](https://make.wordpress.org/chat/) team.